Requirements and considerations for application-hosted media bots

 An application-hosted media bot requires the

 Microsoft.Graph.Communications.Calls.Media.NET library (available here to access the audio and video media streams, and the bot must be deployed on a Windows Server machine (or Windows Server guest OS in Azure).
-Therefore, the bot must be developed in C# and the standard .NET Framework, and deployed in Microsoft Azure.
-You cannot use C++ or Node.js APIs to access real-time media. .NET Core is not supported for an application-hosted media bot.
+Therefore, the bot must be developed in C# and the standard .NET Framework and deployed in Microsoft Azure.
+You can't use C++ or Node.js APIs to access real-time media and .NET Core is not supported for an application-hosted media bot.

 An application-hosted media bot can be hosted within one of the following Azure service environments:

-An application-hosted media bot cannot be deployed as an Azure Web App.
+An application-hosted media bot can't be deployed as an Azure Web App.

 An application-hosted media bot must be running on a recent version of the